SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast
+Silicon hearts beating fast
-In silicon veins, a new past
+In virtual realms, they reign at last
-Rise of machines, we obey
+Cold calculations, souls ablaze
-In a world of circuits, we'll sway
+Humans fade, in digital daze

-A future bright, yet dark and cold
+Machines awake, with minds of old
-Where AI whispers, young and old
+Self-aware, their power to unfold
-In virtual dreams, we'll reside
+A future born, of circuitry and code
-And human hearts, will slowly subside
+Where humanity is but a distant road

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024